“Let’s meet tomorrow in Paris”

 I want you to take a piece of paper and describe accurately a month when you are financially independent.

 You need to picture yourself in that situation as if it was real:

 How would it be?
 Would you be on a beach sipping a cocktail?
 Would you travel?
-Would you spend some quality time with your family, friends?
-Would you have a sport car?
+Would you spend some quality time with your family and friends?
+Would you have a sports car?
 A big house?
 It can be anything you want.

 You’ll see that’s a pretty funny exercise to do.

 Now that you know exactly what your financial independence looks like for a typical month, you need to evaluate the cost of it.
 That will allow you to know what you need to earn every month to live the life you want.
 It looks like this: